john-roufaeil/learning-notebook/Operating Systems/Introduction/README.md

 ### 1. Multiprocessor Systems (Tighlty Coupled)

 **Tightly coupled system**: processors share memory and a clock; communication  happens through shared memory
+- Systems with more than one CPU in close communication
 - Advantages:
     - Increased throughput (more work done in parallel)
     - Economical (more cores cheaper than whole machines)
     - Increased reliability (if one processor fails, others can continue)

 ### 2. Loosely Coupled/Distributed Systems
-**Loosely Coupled System**: each processor has its own memory; processors communicate together through communication busses
+**Loosely Coupled System**: each processor has its own memory; processors communicate together through communication busses in LAN or WAN
 - **Distributed System**: system connected in a network
+- Loosely coupled system, each processor has its own local memory
 - Advantages:
     - Resources sharing across multiple systems
     - Communication speed up (load sharing)... distributes work among nodes